tomgeorge/eca/docs/capabilities.md

 - `read_file`: read a file content.
 - `list_directory`: list a directory.
 - `search_files`: search in a path for files matching a pattern.
+- `grep`: ripgrep/grep for paths with specified content.

 ## Supported LLM models and capaibilities